petekinnecom/snapshot_archive/README.md

   #  restore: accepts the metadata JSON data created when making the backup.
 No
   #    return value.
   #
+  # Stores can optionally define:
+  #
+  #  delete: accepts the metadata JSON data created when making the backup.
+No
+  #    return value.
+Invoked when the snapshot is deleted.
+If your backup method
+  #    stores all of its data inside the snapshot directory, then no delete
+  #    method is needed because the snapshot directory will be deleted.
+However,
+  #    if your backup stores data in a different directory, then this hook can
+  #    be used to cleanup that data.
+Eg, your method might write some data to
+  #    an external or synced directory.
+In that case, you probably want to save
+  #    the path to the file in the metadata, and try to delete it in this hook.
+  #
   # Stores can either be defined as objects/classes/modules or a builtin store
   # builder can be used.